chahyon-ku/chahyon-ku.github.io/_news/announcement_3.md

 inline: true
 ---

-I presented our work [Evaluating Robustness of Visual Representations for Object Assembly Task Requiring Spatio-Geometrical Reasoning](https://sites.google.com/view/geometric-peg-in-hole) at the [2nd Pretraining for Robot Learning Workshop at CoRL 2023](https://sites.google.com/view/corl2023-prl/schedule?authuser=0) as a 8-min spotlight presentation.
-First conference attendance!
+1 paper presented at CoRL 2023 Pretraining for Robot Learning Workshop.
+[Evaluating Robustness of Visual Representations for Object Assembly Task Requiring Spatio-Geometrical Reasoning](https://sites.google.com/view/geometric-peg-in-hole).

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.